pandas-dev/pandas/doc/source/io.rst

 - The ``schema`` object contains a ``pandas_version`` field.
 This contains the version of pandas' dialect of the schema, and will be incremented with each revision.
 - All dates are converted to UTC when serializing.
-Even timezone naïve values, which are treated as UTC with an offset of 0.
+Even timezone naive values, which are treated as UTC with an offset of 0.

   .. ipython:: python